centreon/centreon-documentation/en/administration/centreon-ha/upgrade-from-centreon-failover.md

     * [SSH key exchange](../installation-2-nodes.html#ssh-keys-exchange), Centreon-HA is more secured as it does not requires root privileges
     * [Database credentials and privileges](../installation-2-nodes.html#creating-the-centreon-mariadb-account), same as above, root SQL account is not needed anymore

+Once the centreon and mysql SSH keys have been exchanged, you might want to remove the root SSH public keys from /root/.ssh/authorized_keys.

 ### Finalizing the upgrade

 First, complete Web wizard steps to finish the Central upgrade process: